 Community Development Department Director Paul Andrus

-Both apartment complexes are being developed by Bethel Development Inc. Not only will the Ohio-based company and its subsidiaries build the complexes, but also will operate and manage them.
+Both apartment complexes will be built, owned and operated by Bethel Development, Inc., an Ohio-based company and its subsidiaries.
 Affordable housing projects is Bethel’s sole focus.
 The work doesn’t stop there.
 Bethel also aids its renters with assistance including family support services such as case management, support groups, vocational training, life skills and more.